Welcome to the MMT Traprain Pony website!

 volunteers and people throughout the world working to create a Planet where Man and Nature can truly be in harmony together......

 Above: The "13 Pony Kings of Traprain" on the Summit (c.2013 Elizabeth Mercer for MMT)

 To see The Moorland Mousie Trust - home of the Traprain Exmoor ponies - in action - just click on one of these links below to visit their website :-

 The Whistler Music Foundation : inspired by Pony Whistler (Midnight) of Traprain

 If you live in East Lothian, Scotland, UK and have a child keen to learn to play a musical instrument but disadvantaged by income for "one to one" tuition The Whistler Music Foundation could be just right for you!

 For information on The Whistler Music Foundation you can contact Liz direct by using the Contacts page on this website by clicking this link

-UPDATE MARCH 2016 : The Whistler Music Foundation has one place available for a student wishing to learn classical guitar (guitar can be provided).
+UPDATE OCTOBER 2016 : The Whistler Music Foundation has one place available for a student wishing to learn classical guitar (guitar can be provided) or piano.
 For full details visit the www.greenstringsmusic.com website "Whistler Music Foundation" page.